Last updated on August 31st, 2025 at 11:20 am

 Power dynamics in relationships is the distribution and exercise of power between individuals involved in a personal, professional, or social connection.

-It covers the ways in which power is wielded, negotiated, and perceived within the relationship irrespective of who the participants are.
+It covers how power is wielded, negotiated, and perceived within the relationship, irrespective of who the participants are.

 Power can be derived from various sources, such as physical strength, financial resources, knowledge, social status, or emotional intelligence.